IntroCSCI/colorvisionproject-alexb02h/README.md

 Are You ColorBlind?
 ## Description
 V.01
-Our program will be capable of detecting Color-blindness by flashing a circle on the screen.
-The circle will include two colors.
-One of the colors will be in the shape of a number, then it will prompt the user to tell us what number is on the screen, with the answers given I will be able to determine if the user could be Color-blind, and if they are I will inform them what form of Color-blind they are.
+Our program will be capable of detecting color-blindness by flashing different colored numbers within a colored circle on the screen.
+The user will be prompted to tell us what number they see on the screen.
+With the answers given, the program will be able to determine if the user could be Color-blind, and if they are, they will be informed what type of Color-blindness they have.
 V.02 Updates
 In this update, I included a circular object in the terminal, with two colors.
-I also added a random RGB generator, and utilizing that I patched it through a function called findColors(), this function examines the file called "color.txt and looks for a color matching the RGB code.
+I also added a random RGB generator, and utilizing that I patched it through a function called “findColors().”
+This function examines the file called "color.txt” and looks for a color matching the RGB code.
 V.1.0 Updates
-In this update, I included the class titled User, which stores the user’s data.
-The program then uses the name to search for the user's file, and if the user has data in the file, it tells the user their previous result.
-I also added the scoring system which would tell the program which case to give out in the switch statement at the end of the program.
+In this update, I included the class titled “User,” which stores the user’s data.
+The program then uses the name to search for the user's file.
+If the user has data in the file, it tells the user their previous result.
+I also added a scoring system which would tell the program which case to give out in the switch statement at the end of the program.
 ## Developer
 Alexander Baron
 ## Example